NordicPlayground/nRF51-ble-app-hrs-s130/README.md

 * S130 0.5.0-1 alpha
 * nRF51822 Development kit

 The project may need modifications to work with other versions or other boards.
 To compile it, clone the repository in the \nrf51822\Board\nrf6310\S120 folder.
-In addition, you should add the header files in a new folder called "s130" in the following folder: ..\nrf51822\Include
+In addition, you should **add the S130 header files in a new folder called "s130" in the following folder**: ..\nrf51822\Include

 About this project
 ------------------